Updated: July 16, 2025

-Myth 1: Red Cars are More Expensive to Insure
+Myth 1: Red Cars Are More Expensive to Insure

-Myth 2: Old Cars Aren’t Worthy of Being Stolen
+Myth 2: Old Cars Aren’t Worth Stealing

 Key Points:

-Myth 3: Credit Scores Don’t Count
+Myth 3: Credit Scores Don’t Matter

 Importance of Credit Scores: